slizb/beautiful-jekyll/_posts/2017-11-06-object-segmentation.md

     <img src="https://raw.githubusercontent.com/slizb/slizb.github.io/master/img/big_car_seg_masked.png" width="640">
 </p>

 Wow!
-Now we're left with virtually nothing but the primary car in the image.
+Now we're left with virtually nothing but the target car object in the image.
 No more background noise, no more distracting objects.
 And its all built into a highly automatable pipeline.
 You may be worried about the segmentation boundaries cutting off pieces of your object, which is a valid concern.
 You could always add a buffer to the edges, but I'll leave that to  you to figure out.

+## Conclusions
+Let's wrap up what I've done here:
+I installed *Mask R-CNN*, and tested it on a variety of images including some with a lot of noise and object occlusion.
+The model consistently impressed me with its performance, though it was pretty slow.
+Then, I demonstrated how a pre-trained object detection model like *Mask R-CNN* could be used to screen training data for machine learning tasks that need to focus on a primary object.

 That's all, I hope you enjoyed reading!